projectacrn/acrn-hypervisor/doc/tutorials/running_deb_as_user_vm.rst

        Debian Setup Overview

 #.
 Complete the Debian installation.
-Verify that you have set up a VDA
+Verify that you have set up a
-   disk partition, as shown in :numref:`partition-vda` below:
+   Virtual Disk (VDA) partition, as shown in :numref:`partition-vda` below:

     .. figure:: images/debian-uservm-4.png
        :align: center